Introduction to the Allas storage service

 |curl||Extremely simple to use with public objects and temporary URLs.|

-A web client is suitable for using the basic functions. a_commands offers easy-to-use functions for using Allas either via a personal computer or supercomputer.
+A web client is suitable for using the basic functions. a-commands offer easy-to-use functions for using Allas either via a personal computer or supercomputer.
 Power users might want to consider the clients rclone, Swift and s3cmd.
 The table displays the core functions of the power clients concerning data management in Allas.

 |Managing access rights|